John Cioffi

 John Mathew Cioffi (born November 7, 1956) is an American electrical engineer, educator and inventor who has made contributions in telecommunication system theory, specifically in coding theory and information theory.
 Best known as "the father of DSL," Cioffi's pioneering research was instrumental in making digital subscriber line (DSL) technology practical and has led to over 400 publications and more than 100 pending or issued patents, many of which are licensed.

 Early life and education

 John Cioffi was born and raised in Illinois.
 He earned a B.S.E.E. degree from the University of Illinois at Urbana–Champaign in 1978.

 From 1978 to 1982, Cioffi worked as a modem designer at Bell Laboratories in New Jersey.
-While at Bell Laboratories, he also attended Stanford University, where he earned a Ph.D. degree in Electrical Engineering in 1984, under the supervision of Thomas Kailath.
+While at Bell Laboratories, he also attended Stanford University, where he earned a MS in Electrical Engineering at Stanford University in 1979, and Ph.D. degree in Electrical Engineering in 1984, under the supervision of Thomas Kailath.